-The designated study area is property partially within and partially adjacent to the corporate limits for evaluation pursuant to the Community Development Law.
+The designated study area is property within the corporate limits for evaluation pursuant to the Community Development Law.
+The area is a commercial and residential district.
 The designated study area was selected for a number of reasons, including:

-- 1. The presence of blighted and substandard characteristics within the study area. - 2.
-The potential for private development and redevelopment activities within the study area. - 3.
-The need for improvements in infrastructure due to specific existing conditions. - 4.
-The economical and functional obsolescence of certain properties within the study area. - 5.
+- 1. The area was previously studied and declared Blighted and Substandard. - 2.
+The presence of blighted and substandard characteristics within the study area. - 3.
+The potential for private development and redevelopment activities within the study area. - 4.
+The need for improvements in infrastructure due to specific existing conditions. - 5.
+The economical and functional obsolescence of certain properties within the study area. - 6.
 The need for public intervention to stimulate the development and redevelopment of vital infrastructure systems and housing to support these private redevelopment efforts.